Hanna Garth

 The Anthropology of Food (UCLA)

-Food, Culture & Society (UCSD)
+Food, Culture & Society (Princeton, UCSD)

 Latin American and Caribbean Anthropology (UCLA)